Thomas Deloney: Biography

 Although Deloney was familiar with the elaborate euphuistic prose of John Lyly and his successors, and was capable of imitating it when he chose to, his style is normally more simple and straightforward.
 In its directness and vividness it owes something to the compilations of popular tales in contemporary jest books.
 He makes much greater use of dialogue than other contemporary writers of prose narratives, such as Robert Greene and Thomas Nashe, and shares some dramatic techniques with the Elizabethan playwrights.

 Deloney probably died early in 1600, or perhaps late in the previous year.
-In Nine Daies Wonder, published in April 1600, William Kempe refers to a tune known as "Thomas Deloney's Epitaph", and writes that he (Kempe) had been the been the subject of "abominable Ballets" written by "the great Ballet-maker, T.D., alias Tho.
+In Nine Daies Wonder, published in April 1600, William Kempe refers to a tune known as "Thomas Deloney's Epitaph", and writes that he (Kempe) had been the subject of "abominable Ballets" written by "the great Ballet-maker, T.D., alias Tho.
 Deloney."
 In a mocking address to the other ballad-writers of London, he concludes "I was given since to understand, your late general Tho. dyed poorley, as ye all must do, and was honestly buried, which is much to be doubted of some of you."
 Nothing else is known of the date or circumstances of his death.